 Lauren L. Hill is a professional surfer, writer and director who has spent the past decade exploring new waves and documenting surf cultures around the world through an eco-feminist lens.
 She develops projects that revolve around the power of storytelling to build community and inspire action to protect our planet.

-Raised on the small barrier island of Anastasia off of Florida’s East Coast, Lauren grew up in the Atlantic, freshwater springs and brackish waterways.
+Raised on the small barrier island of Anastasia, Lauren grew up in the Atlantic, freshwater springs and brackish waterways of Florida’s East Coast.
 She was a U.S. Women’s Longboard Champion (under 18) and has degrees in Environmental and Social Science from Stetson University.

 Now based near Byron Bay, Australia, amongst the saltwater country of the Bundjalung nation, Lauren hosts The Waterpeople Podcast and recently authored She Surf: The Rise of Female Surfing, a celebration of the women stretching the boundaries of the sport and art of wave riding.
-Lauren is currently writing about food systems, permaculture design and spending ample time in the ocean with her family.
+Lauren is currently writing about food systems and permaculture design, directing a film about the physics of surfing and spending ample time in the ocean with her family.